Regulatory Standards Act 2025: Māori

 In mid-December 2024, Māori language educator, consultant, podcaster and writer Melanie Nelson described the proposed Regulatory Standards Bill and companion Treaty Principles Bill as part of a broader effort by the ACT party to impose its ideology on New Zealand's legal framework, with implications for the Treaty of Waitangi and climate change mitigation.
 On 18 May, Nelson followed up with a second op-ed article arguing that the proposed legislation would strengthen the powers of the New Zealand Cabinet and could be used to undermine the Treaty of Waitangi claims and settlements.

 The Māori group Toitū te Tiriti, which organised the Hīkoi mō te Tiriti (March for the Treaty), opposed the bill, claiming it would undermine the Treaty of Waitangi and would discriminate against Māori.
 They encouraged supporters to send submissions opposing the bill.
 On 29 January 2025 Toitū te Tiriti filed an urgent Waitangi Tribunal claim, arguing that the proposed legislation would undermine the Treaty of Waitangi and adversely affect Māori.
 On 15 May 2025, the Tribunal heard submissions from lawyers representing 18,000 New Zealanders opposed to the bill.
 On 16 May, the Tribunal released an interim report urging the Crown to halt work on the bill, to facilitate "meaningful consultation" with Māori.

+Political parties

+While the populist New Zealand First party had supported the Regulatory Standards Bill's legislative passage in 2025, its leader Winston Peters subsequently announced on 20 November that his party would repeal the legislation if re-elected in 2025.
+Peters said that NZ First had opposed the Bill but had reluctantly supported it due to ACT's coalition agreement with National.
+In response, ACT leader David Seymour accused Peters of acting in bad faith and seeking to form a coalition with the opposition Labour Party.

+On 25 November, Labour MP Duncan Webb lodged a member's bill to repeal the Regulatory Standards Act.
+On 26 November, National Party deputy leader Nicola Willis suggested that her party could join NZ First in campaigning to repeal the Regulatory Standards Act during the 2026 New Zealand general election.